-The 2019 Allocation plan promoted projects to incorporate federal, state, or local project-based rental assistance.
-One point was awarded for each one percent of units that have a commitment for Section 8 or Section 515 project-based assistance, project-based vouchers, 811 vouchers, NAHASDA funding for rental assistance, or similar project-based rental assistance or operating subsidy.
-Out of the five projects that received an allocation in the two competitive rounds, three projects received points in this category.
-The first round included 45 voucher units across two projects, a project that received Housing Trust Funds in the second round had commitments to dedicate 50% of its units to having rental subsidies.
+The 2021 Allocation plan promoted projects to incorporate federal, state, or local project-based rental assistance.
+Forms of rental assistance could include: Section 8 or Section 515 project-based assistance, project-based vouchers, 811 vouchers, NAHASDA funding for rental assistance, or similar project-based rental assistance or operating subsidy.

-All projects awarded Housing Trust Fund dollars in 2019 will enter a Land Use Restriction Agreement upon closing on the funds.
+All projects awarded Housing Trust Fund dollars in 2021 will enter a Land Use Restriction Agreement upon closing on the funds.
 The LURA will remain in place for 30 years.

 Projects are incentivized to meet the state of Wisconsin's priority housing needs.
 WHEDA awards points to properties designed to serve the homeless and/or veterans requiring supportive services.
-Three of the five projects awarded Housing Trust Funds in 2019 met the states priority housing needs of serving homeless and/or veteran populations.

-WHEDA's Housing Trust Fund program incentivizes the use of non-federal funding sources by offering one point for each 2% of the total development budget to be paid by non-federal funding sources up to 25 points.
-All projects allocated HTF received points under this category, with only one project not maximizing the category.
+WHEDA's Housing Trust Fund program incentivizes the use of non-federal funding sources by offering points for the portion of the total development budget to be paid by non-federal funding sources.